Quadratic equations in metabelian Baumslag-Solitar groups: Complexity lower bounds for quadratic equations over

 \subsection{Algebraic equations with exponents}

 An \emph{algebraic equation with exponents} is an equation of the form

-with $\alpha$ an algebraic number, $q_i,q,\in \mathbb Q$ and unknowns $x_i$, and for which integer solutions are required.
-These equations are studied by the authors in \cite{Mandel-Ushakov:2022-b}, where it is proved that the corresponding Diophantine problem is $\NP$-complete whenever $\alpha \not \in \{0,1\}$.
-The following results on algebraic equations with exponents are required in order to establish an upper bound on solution size (to prove Theorem \ref{th:solution-bound}) and to enable the reduction $\TPART \leq \DP$.
-The proofs of Theorem \ref{th:Semenov-NP} and Propositions \ref{pr:unique_solution_exp_eq} and \ref{pr:3-part} are given in \cite{Mandel-Ushakov:2022-b}; here, we include only the proof of Proposition \ref{pr:3-part} because it involves a general procedure that is also invoked to prove $\NP$-hardness for the nonorientable case.
-For convenience, we state these results only for $\alpha\in \MQ$ (rather then $\alpha \in \bar{\MQ}$).
+where $\alpha\in\MR$ is algebraic, $q_i,q,\in \MQ(\alpha)$ and unknowns $x_i$, and for which integer solutions are required.
+It is proved in \cite{Mandel-Ushakov:2022-b} that the Diophantine problem for equations \eqref{eq:alg_exp}, i.e., the problem to decide if \eqref{eq:alg_exp} has a solution or not, is $\NP$-complete for any fixed $\alpha \not \in \{-1,0,1\}$.
+We require the following results on algebraic equations with exponents (with $\alpha,q_1,\dots,q_k,q\in\MQ$) in order to establish an upper bound on solution size (to prove Theorem \ref{th:solution-bound}) and to enable the reduction $\TPART \leq \DP$.
+The proofs of Theorem \ref{th:Semenov-NP} and Propositions \ref{pr:unique_solution_exp_eq} and \ref{pr:3-part} are given in \cite{Mandel-Ushakov:2022-b}; here, we include only the proof of Proposition \ref{pr:3-part}, because it involves a general procedure that is also invoked to prove $\NP$-hardness for the nonorientable case.

 \begin{theorem} Let $q_1,\ldots,q_k \in \MZ$, $\alpha\in \MQ$ and suppose that the equation

 has an integer solution.
 Then it has a solution $x_1,\ldots,x_k\in\MZ$ satisfying

 \end{theorem}